Katherine Langford's Celestial Makeup For The Teen Choice Awards Only Took 5 Minutes

-At the Teen Choice Awards last night, Katherine Langford took celestial beauty to a new level, wearing a dreamy mix of lilac eyeshadow, smoke-coloured crystals, and stars made of pearls across her eyes.
+At the Teen Choice Awards last night, Katherine Langford took celestial beauty to a new level, wearing a dreamy mix of lilac eyeshadow, smoke-colored crystals, and stars made of pearls across her eyes.

 "I wanted something a little more lighthearted with the makeup," Stiles says.
 "I had gone on a mad hunt looking for a thing all over Los Angeles — and I didn't know exactly what thing I was even looking for!
 I wanted something special.
 I finally found some really beautiful 3D pearl stars and a few other things."